From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 ‘That’s what she used to say too.’

 ‘Focus, James,’ Mo said.
-‘Be present and be present on your breath.’
+‘Become aware of your breath.’

 ‘Keep imagining, James,’ Eli said, ‘you never know where you might find them… or where they might find you.’